Undergraduate BA (Hons)

 To gain a place on this course, you should be able to show us that you have a genuine enthusiasm for pursuing your studies in contemporary history and politics.
 You must also be willing to contribute to class discussions and debate, to engage in independent research and to take pride in the quality of the written assignments you produce.

 You’ll also have to submit a personal statement and meet our entry requirements.
-A personal statement is a personal summary (360 to 500 words) of your academic, professional/life experience and future goals.
+A personal statement is a personal summary (up to 4,000 characters) of your academic, professional/life experience and future goals.
 We’ll want to understand:

 • what motivates you and what you’ve learnt on your current academic journey;